Department Website: https://voices.uchicago.edu/renaissancestudies

 The Renaissance can be approached through many disciplines, including:

 Art History, Classics, Comparative Literature, English Language and Literature, Fundamentals: Issues and Texts, Germanic Studies, History, History, Philosophy, and Social Studies of Science and Medicine, Music, Near Eastern Languages and Civilizations, Philosophy, Political Science, Religious Studies, Romance Languages and Literatures (e.g., Catalan, French, Italian), Russian and East European Studies (e.g., Bosnian/Croatian/Serbian, Czech, Polish), and Theater and Performance Studies.

 At least three (3) of the above disciplines must be represented among the six (6) approved courses that students take to complete the minor.
 An updated list of eligible courses with descriptions specifying which discipline each course represents will be maintained on the Renaissance Studies website.
-Any uncertainty about which courses represent which disciplines can be resolved by consulting the Renaissance Studies website or the program director.
+Any uncertainty about which courses represent which disciplines can be resolved by consulting the Renaissance Studies website or the faculty director.